malfynnction/bachelor-thesis/README.md

 # Bachelor Thesis

 **Note:** Most of the functionality of the website, as well as automatic deployment, is currently disabled since the study is finished.
-To bring it back to working mode, merge the branch `reopen-study` into `main`.
+To bring it back to working mode, change the variable `STUDY_IS_OPEN` in `.github/workflows/deploy.yml` to `True`.

 ## Requirements